 Even worse, the chief accountant was so proud of his financial policy that he and the CFO were planning to run an international conference to show off to the national and international water authorities.
 I explained what was wrong with this approach to my branch head and wrote two papers, one in the vernacular so that everyone could see how damaging it was, and one, in more measured academic terms.
-The conference was cancelled so at least we did not look like an international laughing stock, but it did not win me any favours with Finance.
+The conference was cancelled so at least we did not look like an international laughing stock, but it did not win me any favours with the chief accountant or the CFO.

-Getting the policy changed, however, was more difficult as Accounting stuck their heels in and got the Minister to sign an instruction demanding that all jobs be sent to the Repair Shop.
+Changing the policy, however, was more difficult as Accounting stuck their heels in and had the Minister sign an instruction demanding that all jobs be sent to the Repair Shop.
 With the growing dominance of the 'free market competition' model across the country, this could be considered the public sector dipping their toe in the water, trying to become 'more efficient, more competitive, more market oriented', yet still wanting, and indeed having, to operate within a public sector framework.

 There is no doubt I could have been more diplomatic, but I doubt the results would have been different, for 'charging out' was to become the flavour for many other departments.
 I spent many years when I became an infrastructure advisor, either correcting the damage done or warning policy makers off.
-It was also to be the downfall of many private sector firms.